EPIC448/blogpost-frontend/README.md

 **Installation**
 Installation
    OSX & Linux.
-  In your Github reposiotry.
+ - In your Github reposiotry.
-  Fork the project into your current repository
+ - Fork the project into your      current repository.
-  Then clone is down into your local machine
+ -Then clone is down into your local machine

-          *Hint: Make sure to  clone and start the backend section of this project at https://github.com/EPIC448/blogpost-backend   before running npm start for this project.*
+          *Hint: Make sure to  clone and start the backend section of this project at https://github.com/EPIC448/blogpost-backend   before running npm start for this project.
+          *

-    In your Shell or Local terminal, cd to the approprate file that you just cloned and run or type
+  -In your Shell or Local terminal, cd to the approprate file that you just cloned and run or type
        > Npm start.

-Usage Example
-   Instagram, Twitter, facebook.
+*Usage Example*

     The project shows a list of comments and The user has the choice to vote on that comments, Edit the comment, or create a New comment.

      ADD SCRRENSHOT